glls/web-service-albums-benchmark/README.md

 * UNRAID SSD 20GB
 * Ubuntu 22.04.4 LTS Server

 Extra information can be found in each mini project's folder.
 ![Chart](chart.svg)

+You can also check my article [The correct way to benchmark your web server](https://georgelitos.com/post/benchmark-webserver/)